oracle/weblogic-remote-console/documentation/content/en/latest/weblogic-deploy-tooling/wdt-model-files/_index.md

 4. Click **Pick Directory** and browse to the directory where you want to save the new WDT model file.

-5. Enable **Use Sparse Template** to create a WDT model file which does not contain any references to an Administration Server.
+5.  **Optional**: Enable **Use Sparse Template** to create a WDT model file which does not contain any references to an Administration Server.

-6. If you want to use WDT variables with this WDT model file, then from the **WDT Variables** dropdown list, choose a property list provider.
+6.  **Optional**: If you want to use WDT variables with this WDT model file, then from the **WDT Variables** dropdown list, choose a property list provider.
 If you don't have a property list provider yet, you can add one later.

 7. Click **OK** to create the WDT model file.